joetuson/joetuson.github.io/_posts/2020-01-15-gamesmanship.markdown

 categories: quotes books
 ---

-From Edgar H. Schein's outstanding book [Humble Inquiry](https://www.amazon.com/Humble-Inquiry-Gentle-Instead-Telling/dp/1609949811)
+From Edgar Schein's outstanding book [Humble Inquiry](https://www.amazon.com/Humble-Inquiry-Gentle-Instead-Telling/dp/1609949811)

 > We still live in a culture of what Stephen Potter so eloquently described in the 1950s as gamesmanship and one-upmanship.
 These were the two titles that best characterized what Potter saw to be the main